xunilrj/sandbox/sources/haskellcpp/readme.md

     static_assert(can_i_take_difference<int,int>::value, "Not ok!");
     static_assert(!can_i_take_difference<Just,Just>::value, "Not ok!");

 will all compile.
 Woo!
 Macros!
 We wen too far!
-Well... what a drigression!
+Well... what a digression!
 But we made it!
+We can try to test if an object is a functor or not!

 ## Back to Functors

-Going back... we do not give a **** if the class have a + operator.
-We really wnat to know if it is a functor.
+Going back... we do not give a **** if the class have a + operator or not.
+We really want to know if it is a functor or not.
 So let us return to the functor definition.

     class Functor f where
 	    fmap :: (a -> b) -> f a -> f b